 The recipient of the Morris J.W.
-Gaebe Outstanding Freshman Award is a first-year student who unselfishly guides and influences classmates, exhibits definitive leadership qualities, and has strong speaking and writing skills.
+Gaebe Outstanding Freshman Award is a first-year student who unselfishly guides and influences classmates, exhibits definitive leadership qualities, has strong speaking and writing skills and is recommended by the faculty.

-The Practicum Pyramid Award is presented to an upperclass student in the university's experience-based scholarship program.
+The Practicum Pyramid Award is presented to a graduate student in the university's experience-based scholarship program.
 The recipient is a student who has utilized his or her knowledge and skills to assist in the development of other students in the many practical training facilities and offices of the university.

-The Trustees' Awards, in memory of the faithful service to the university of trustees Gov. Christopher Del Sesto and Anthony Kemalian, are given to business, hospitality, culinary arts and technology students who have contributed to the success of the university.
+The Trustees' Awards, in memory of the faithful service to the university of Trustees Gov. Christopher Del Sesto and Anthony Kemalian, are given to students in the College of Business, College of Culinary Arts, The Hospitality College and School of Technology who have contributed to the success of the university and are recommended by the faculty.